Answers to the Frequently Asked Questions

 Whether it’s a volunteer or a paid instructor that you are interested in becoming, we want to hear from you!
 Please complete the Program Proposal, providing as much detail as possible.
 Completed proposals can be emailed to email@example.com.

-How do I register for Irvine Valley College classes offered at Senior Services?
+How do I register for Irvine Valley College (IVC) classes offered at the senior centers?

 Does the senior center serve lunch/meals?